oluwatoyint/NetflixDataAnalysisInSQL/README.md

 **Result:** Movies database that will contain the netflix table created.

 #### Step 3: Ensuring that the data is imported without any errors
-To do this we will create table netflixContent and make sure all it's table columns have the datatype of nvarchar(MAX) and we allow null to all the columns except the show_id which will serve as PRIMARY KEY.Please ensure that you take care to put into the statements the correct spelling of the names of all the columns,from step 1.
+To do this we will create table netflixContent and make sure all it's table columns have the datatype of nvarchar(MAX) allow null values.
+The exceptions will be showid which will not allow nulls and will serve as PRIMARY KEY and the releaseyear which will have the smallint datatype.
+Please ensure that you take care to put into the statements the correct spelling of the names of all the columns,from step 1.

  ```sql
 USE Movies